Sterkfontein Caves

 Description

 The Sterkfontein Caves are a very important prehistoric site.
-Dr. Robert Broom discovered the skull of an hominid at this site, the famous Mrs Ples.
-Despite this name, this skull was from a male hominid, and proved, that this ancestors of mankind lived in South Africa more than 2.5 million years ago.
+Dr. Robert Broom discovered the skull of a hominid at this site, the famous Mrs Ples.
+Despite this name, this skull was from a male hominid, and proved that this ancestor of humanity lived in South Africa more than 2.5 million years ago.
 This hominid is called Australopithecus africanus or Plesianthropus transvaalenis, which is the origin of the abbreviation Ples.
-Since this first finds, this cave proved to be one of the richest sites of early hominid fossils in Africa.
+Since these first finds, this cave has proved to be one of the richest sites of early hominid fossils in Africa.

 The cave has two levels.
 The upper one was open to the surface for millions of years and contains the prehistoric remains.
 The lower lever has an underground lake and many beautiful formations.
 This is the part of the cave, which is open to the public.